SharifVelasquezAlzate/gatekeeper/docs/blueprint/Provider.md

 ## What is a Provider?

 Providers are an essential part of Gatekeeper.
-They abstract the complexities involved in managing authentication (such as handling tokens, callbacks, etc.) and offer a clean, easy-to-use way to authenticate users.
+They abstract the complexities involved in managing authentication (such as handling tokens, callbacks, etc.) by encapsulating these functionalities, which allows them to offer a clean easy-to-use way to authenticate users.

 Providers accept three parameters: